Are Straight Teeth Important? FAQs Answered By Your General & Cosmetic Dentist in Vancouver, WA

 Keeps the Jaw Healthy and Functioning Correctly

-A misaligned bite can cause undue stress on the gums and teeth, which can result in a breakdown of the bones that support the teeth, or the jaw bone.
+A misaligned bite can cause undue stress on the gums and teeth, which can result in a breakdown of the bones that support the teeth or the jaw bone.
 Fixing a bite and straightening teeth helps prevent this, and may also help improve sleep apnea when it’s caused by incorrect jaw position.

 Improves Ability to Eat and Speak Properly

 An ideal bite lets you chew and speak properly!
 Chewing efficiently helps us consume and absorb crucial nutrients.
 Some people suffer from an open bite, in which their upper and front teeth cannot touch, making it impossible for them to bite through a sandwich or a slice of pizza!
-Additionally, teeth that are in the wrong position often leads to lisps, inadvertent whistling while speaking, or other speech impediments.
+Additionally, teeth that are in the wrong position often lead to lisps, inadvertent whistling while speaking, or other speech impediments.

 Social and Psychological Benefits